Lymph node biopsy

 Make sure you arrange for someone to take you home as you’re not allowed to drive for 24 hours after a general anaesthetic.

-You will go back to the hospital a week or so after the biopsy to have your stitches taken out.
+Your stitches will need to be removed a week or so after the biopsy.
+Your hospital team will let you know who will be removing the stitches.
 The results of the biopsy usually take a week or so to come back.

 Are there any risks / side effects?